mtrupiano1/knnwtsim/README.md

 In most cases you will likely want to tune the hyperparameters used in the construction of `S_w`, and the number of nearest neighbors, `k`, to consider for any given point.
-There are many approaches that can be taken to accomplish this tuning, and many users choose to implement their preferred approach.
+There are many approaches that can be taken to accomplish this tuning, and many users may choose to implement their preferred approach.
 However, for those who want something pre-built I have included a simple tuning function with the package called `knn.forecast.randomsearch.tuning()`.
 This function creates a